 - The MFA is coordinating a Working Group on refugee flows and reception efforts in order to increase capacities.

 - The Ministry of the Interior has increased the capacity in Centers for Extraordinary Hospitality (CAS) and in the Reception and Integration System (SAI) by a total of 21.000 units.
+As of 16 February 2023, 11.310 Ukrainian refugees are hosted at the CAS and 3.140 at the SAI.
 The Italian Department for Civil Protection has increased the receptive capacity by 30 thousand units.

 - The MFA is also leading a coordination effort with the network of Ukrainian Consuls in Rome, Milan and Naples to exchange information on Ukrainian unaccompanied children and Ukrainian refugees.